BhujayKumarBhatta/ms00/README.md

 using user name and password from config file

-	tokenleader gettoken							for internal user only, reads from client_configs and secrets or username and password can be supplied  theough the CLI
+	tokenleader gettoken							for internal user only, reads from client_configs and secrets or username and password can be supplied  through the CLI

 	tokenleader gettoken --authuser user1 --authpwd user1 --domain domainname tokenleader gettoken --authuser user1 --authpwd user1 --domain domainname --otp otpnum